AhmadChaiban/Self-Driving-Car-Engineer-Udacity/Project 9 - Programming a Real Self-Driving Car/README.md

 <h2 style="color:#3a7aad">System Architecture</h2>

-For this project, we wrote ROS nodes to implement the core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
+For this project, I wrote ROS nodes to implement the core functionality of the autonomous vehicle system, including traffic light detection, control, and waypoint following.
 The code was tested on a simulator and submitted to run on Carla, Udacity's self-driving car.

 The following is a system architecture diagram showing the ROS nodes and topics used in the project.